Hung parliament: Canada

+In Canada, the term is generally not used, as it is typical for the party that wins a plurality (but not a majority) of seats to form a minority government on its own.
+These situations are typically called a "minority government" or "minority parliament" by the media.
+The ruling party then seeks to work with other parties on a case-by-case basis.

-Hung parliaments at either the federal and provincial level are an infrequent but not unusual occurrence in Canada.
-Hung Parliaments are commonly referred to as minority governments.
-Five of the previous seven recent federal elections have resulted in hung parliaments (the 38th, the 39th, the 40th, the 43rd, and the 44th).
-Following all five elections the largest party ruled as a "minority government".
+Minority parliaments at either the federal and provincial level are an infrequent but not unusual occurrence in Canada.
+Six of the previous eight recent federal elections have resulted in hung parliaments (the 38th, the 39th, the 40th, the 43rd, the 44th, and the 45th).
+Following all six elections the largest party ruled as a "minority government".
 Although Canadian minority governments have tended to be short-lived, the two successive minorities under Prime Minister Stephen Harper managed to hold on to power from February 2006 until a no confidence vote in March 2011.
 The subsequent election saw a majority parliament elected with Harper's Conservative Party obtaining a 24-seat majority.

-While most Canadian minority governments end in dissolution via non-confidence or a snap election call, there have been recent attempts to transition to a new government without returning to the ballot box.
+While most Canadian minority governments end in dissolution via non-confidence or a snap election call, there have been a few attempts to transition to a new government without returning to the ballot box.
 Most notably, the 2008 Canadian Federal Election resulted in the 2008–09 Canadian parliamentary dispute.
-While the Conservative Party had a plurality of seats, the Liberal Party and New Democratic Party, supported by The Bloc Québécois, agreed to defeat the Conservatives in favour of a Liberal/NDP coalition government.
-On 4 December 2008, Governor General Michaëlle Jean granted Prime Minister Stephen Harper a prorogation on the condition that parliament reconvene early in the new year.
+While the Conservative Party had a plurality of seats, the Liberal Party and New Democratic Party (NDP), supported by The Bloc Québécois, agreed to defeat the Conservatives in favour of a Liberal/NDP coalition government.
+On 4 December 2008, Governor General Michaëlle Jean granted Prime Minister Stephen Harper's request for a prorogation of Parliament on the condition that parliament reconvene early in the new year.
 The first session of the 40th parliament thus ended, delaying and ultimately avoiding a vote of non-confidence.

 At the territorial level, a unique situation happened in the 2021 Yukon general election, in which the electoral district of Vuntut Gwitchin resulted in a tie.
 A judicial recount was held and the tie remained.
 A draw was held between the two candidates which ultimately named NDP challenger Annie Blake the winner against incumbent Liberal cabinet minister and MLA Pauline Frost.
 This victory ultimately resulted in a hung parliament in the Yukon legislature with the NDP holding the balance of power.